apache/cordova-android/README.md

 The Cordova developer tooling is split between general tooling and project level tooling.

+To enable the command-line tools available in the ./bin directory, make sure you have all of the dependencies installed.
+You will need [NodeJS](http://nodejs.org) (which should come with `npm`).
+To install the dependencies:

+    $ cd bin
+    $ npm install

 General Commands

     ./bin/create [path package activity] ... create the ./example app or a cordova android project